-What is Stormwater?
+What is stormwater?

 The City of Inverness, Department of Public Works is proud to do its part in protecting the environment.
 We work to minimize the entry of pollutants into its precious water resources and to provide the community with good, safe drinking water.
-We are also doing our part to help lake waters swimmable, and protect a quality habitate for fishing and water sports.
+We are also doing our part to help lake waters swimmable, and protect a quality habitat for fishing and water sports.